-You might also want to check that your keyboard isn’t currently being used in another audio application or DAW.
+You might also want to check that your device isn’t currently being used in another audio application or DAW.
 If you have multiple MIDI devices connected at the same time, try disconnecting these to check if there is a conflict.

-Check your keyboard is sending MIDI via Channel 1 (you may need to check out your keyboard manual to find out how to do this).
+Check your keyboard is sending MIDI via Channel 1.
+(You may need to check out your keyboard manual to find out how to do this).
 Many keyboards will have an editor application that will allow you to change MIDI channels and also apply custom mappings.

-To check if your device is actually sending MIDI, you can either download MIDI Monitor (for Mac), or MIDI-OX (windows).
-Install this, open the application and hit a few keys to see if any notes are being registered - you should also see the MIDI channel here.
+To check if your device is actually sending MIDI, you can either download MIDI Monitor (for Mac), or MIDI-OX (Windows).
+Install this, open the application and hit a few keys to see if any notes are being registered – you should also see the MIDI channel here.

 If all else fails, it is worth trying resetting your keyboard to its default settings.
-Google Factory Reset along with the model of your keyboard to find out how to do this.

 Roli - Roli Keyboards need to be set up as a “normal keyboard”.
 There’s an article to explain how to do this here.